Whole Lotta Rosie

 "Whole Lotta Rosie" is a song by Australian hard rock band AC/DC.
 It is the eighth and final track on the band's fourth Australian album, Let There Be Rock, released in Australia in March 1977, and was written by Angus Young, Malcolm Young, and Bon Scott.
 It is also the eighth and final track on the international version of the album, released in June the same year.

 It was released as a single in a few countries in 1977, backed by "Dog Eat Dog".
-In 1978, the live version from If You Want Blood You've Got It, which had been recorded in Glasgow on 30 April 1978, was also released as a single.
+In 1978, the live version from If You Want Blood You've Got It, which had been recorded in Glasgow on 30 April 1978, was also released as a single in October 1978.

 Composition

 The song is about an obese Tasmanian woman, Rosie, with whom the singer (Bon Scott) had a one-night stand at the Freeway Gardens Motel in North Melbourne.
 In addition to pointing out the woman's size, the singer finds her to be one of the most talented lovers he has ever experienced.

 The song's first verse reveals Rosie's substantial physical measurements (42"-39"-56"), and that she weighs nineteen stone, or 266 lb.
 On the Live from the Atlantic Studios disc, however, Scott describes the titular woman as "... a Tasmanian devil ... weighs 305 lb...," a measurement that differs from the "nineteen stone" lyric.

 In 1998, speaking to Vox magazine, Angus Young remembered:We'd been in Tasmania and after the show [Bon Scott] said he was going to check out a few clubs.
 He said he'd got about 100 yards down the street when he heard this yell: 'Hey!
 Bon!'
 He looked around and saw this leg and thought: 'Oh well!'
 From what he said, there was this Rosie woman and a friend of hers.
 They were plying him with drinks and Rosie said to him: 'This month I've slept with 28 famous people,' and Bon went: 'Oh yeah?!'
 Anyway, in the morning he said he woke up pinned against the wall, he said he opened one eye and saw her lean over to her friend and whisper: '29!'
 There's very few people who'll go out and write a song about a big fat lady, but Bon said it was worthy.

-In 2021, the woman the song was written about was identified as Rosemaree Garcia, an Australian sex worker who saw Scott for some time before he went to England.
+In 2021, the woman the song was written about was identified by British-Australian AC/DC biographer Jesse Fink as Rosemaree (or stylized as Rose-Maree) Garcia, an Australian sex worker who saw Scott for some time before he went to England.
 Rosie was indeed born in Launceston, Tasmania, lived in St Kilda and died in the Melbourne suburb of Prahran in 1979, aged 22.

+In 2023, Fink released the first known photograph of Rosie Garcia.